 People are still better than robots at a lot of things

 People currently have job security because robots aren’t better than humans at everything.
-We’re still better than machines at doing things that require creativity, thinking, adapting to new situations, empathizing, wondering, etc.
+We’re still better than machines at doing things that require creativity, thinking, adapting to new situations, empathizing, wondering, and plain old manual dexterity.

 Automation will definitely displace workers, but that doesn’t mean they will replace workers.
 When automation makes people redundant in one profession, we find news ways to be useful.